PhonePe/bonsai/README.md

 Bonsai is a tree data structure

 1. Allows you to create key to Knot mappings
-2. Knots are full fledged trees (Knots with Variations)
+2. Knots are full-fledged trees (Knots with Variations)
 3. Knots may recursively contain keys (which in-turn maps to other Knots)
 4. Evaluate Keys on a Context